-The main accounting policies adopted in the preparation of the Financial Statements are reported below.
+The main accounting policies adopted in the preparation of the Consolidated Financial Statements are reported below.
+These accounting policies were applied in line with the year 2016 presented for comparative purposes and those applied at December 31, 2017.

 The transition process from Italian GAAP to IFRS in accordance with the provisions of IFRS 1 "First-time Adoption of International Financial Reporting Standards" ("IFRS 1") was carried out on the preparation of the three-year consolidated financial statements at December 31, 2014, 2015 and 2016 attached to the Prospectus in relation to the admission for trading on the Italian Stock Exchange, STAR segment of the ordinary shares and of the Market warrants.
 All the information relating to the transition are illustrated in the afore-mentioned document.